 Any character that appears in a pattern, other than the special pattern characters described below, matches itself.
 The NUL character may not occur in a pattern.
 A backslash escapes the following character; the escaping backslash is discarded when matching.
 The special pattern characters must be quoted if they are to be matched literally.

 The special pattern characters have the following meanings:

-- \ Matches any string, including the null string. - ?
+- Matches any string, including the null string.
+When the globstar shell option is enabled, and '' is used in a filename expansion context, two adjacent ''s used as a single pattern will match all files and zero or more directories and subdirectories.
+If followed by a '/', two adjacent ''s will match only directories and subdirectories. - ?
 Matches any single character. - [...]
 Matches any one of the enclosed characters.
 A pair of characters separated by a hyphen denotes a range expression; any character that sorts between those two characters, inclusive, using the current locale's collating sequence and character set, is matched.
-If the first character following the '[' is a '!' or a '~' then any character not enclosed is matched.
+If the first character following the '[' is a '!' or a '^' then any character not enclosed is matched.
 A '-' may be matched by including it as the first or last character in the set.
 A ']' may be matched by including it as the first character in the set.
-The sorting order of characters in range expressions is determined by the current locale and the value of the LC\COLLATE shell variable, if set.
+The sorting order of characters in range expressions is determined by the current locale and the value of the LC_COLLATE shell variable, if set.

 For example, in the default C locale, '[a-dx-z]' is equivalent to '[abcdxyz]'.
-Many locales sort characters in dictionary order, and in these locales '[a-dx-z]' is typically not equivalent to '[abcdxyz]'; it might be equivalent to '[aBbCcDdxXyYz]', for example.
-To obtain the traditional interpretation of ranges in bracket expressions, you can force the use of the C locale by setting the LC\COLLATE or LC\ALL environment variable to the value 'C'.
+Many locales sort characters in dictionary order, and in these locales '[a-dx-z]' is typically not equivalent to '[abcdxyz]'; it might be equivalent to '[abbccdxxyyz]', for example.
+To obtain the traditional interpretation of ranges in bracket expressions, you can force the use of the C locale by setting the LC_COLLATE or LC_ALL environment variable to the value 'C'.